What is RIM moulding/What does RIM stand for?

 At Midas we do not offer a design service because we have the privilege of working with so many of the UK’s best design agencies/companies.
 Over the years we have worked with a very board range of companies from individual designers through to large companies and are always happy to make recommendations or point you in the direction of designers who have a lot of experience in the design of Scientific or Medtec devices using reaction injection mouldings manufactured by Midas.

 How small can you go?

 Manufacturing polyurethane mouldings using reaction injection moulding can be classified as both a prototyping technology as well as low volume manufacture.
-Depending on the particular size of your part, the number of parts you need, RIM moulding using our FASTrim soft tooling process is certainly an example of Rapid Tooling and can compete directly with alternate RP processes such as Vacuum casting or the layer build 3D printing method.
+Depending on the particular size of your part, the number of parts you need, RIM moulding using our FASTrim soft tooling process is certainly an example of Rapid Tooling and can compete directly with alternate RP processes such as Vacuum Casting or layer build 3D printing methods.

-We would always review your project in full to ensure you gave you the best advice on route to manufacture.
-It is our intention to build long term relationships so we want to ensure you receive the part manufactured from the right process – even if that is not us!
+We would always review your project in full to ensure we gave you the best advice as it is our intention to build long term relationships so we want to ensure you receive the part manufactured from the right process – even if that is not us!

 How big can you go?